kcajj/west_nile_virus/README.md

+!!!
+The pipeline was updated with [Pathoplexus](https://pathoplexus.org/) data.
+I was curious to try out this new database and to give a look at the recent spread of wnv.
+All the detailed explanation below refers to the second last commit !!!

+Also, during the last semester of my bachelor in Genomics at UniBo, I got the chance to present this project to an enthusiast virologist, Prof. Laura Menotti, as part of the Viral Genetics course.
+You can find the presentation [here](WNV_with_nextstrain.pdf).

 # West Nile virus

 This GitHub repository aims to sum up an evolutionary analysis performed on the [West Nile virus](https://en.wikipedia.org/wiki/West_Nile_virus).